vimeo/psalm/docs/annotating_code/typing_in_psalm.md

 This tells Psalm to assume that `$a` is a string (though it will still throw an error if `$a` is undefined).

-### Backwards compatibility

-Psalm fully supports PHPDoc's array typing syntax, such that any array typed with `TValue[]` will be typed in Psalm as `array<mixed, TValue>`.
-That also extends to generic type definitions with only one param e.g. `array<TValue>`, which is equivalent to `array<mixed, TValue>`.

-Psalm supports PHPDoc’s [type syntax](https://docs.phpdoc.org/guides/types.html), and also the [proposed PHPDoc PSR type syntax](https://github.com/php-fig/fig-standards/blob/master/proposed/phpdoc.md#appendix-a-types).

 ## Specifying string/int options (aka enums)

 Psalm allows you to specify a specific set of allowed string/int values for a given function or method.